zumbov2/findR/README.md

 devtools::install_github("zumbov2/findR")
 ```
 ## Example `reminder`
 `reminder` serves as a memory aid for previously used code.
 Given a specific path, it searches for code examples of a function.
-Hits are printed one by one to the console.
-In the example below, the number of lines displayed after the matching pattern (function) is specified using the argument `after`.
+Hits are by default printed one by one to the console.
+With `stepwise = F` it's possible to print all the hits at once.
+The arguments `before` and `after` allow you to print preceding and/or subsequent lines of cde.
 ```
 reminder(func = "chordDiagram",
-         path = "myDataViz",
+         path = "myProjects")
-         after = 7)
 ```
 ![](https://github.com/zumbov2/findR/blob/master/img/reminder.gif)